 - Be especially careful when going around curves.

-Most head-on collisions are caused by driver negligence, as there is never a time when two motorists can each have the right of way at the time of a frontal collision.
+Most head-on collisions are caused by driver negligence, as there is never a time when two motorists can each have the right of way at the time.
 The driver who traveled against traffic is almost always to blame for a crash, as they broke the rules of the road.

 That said, there are times when another party may be partly or fully responsible for a head-on collision.
 For instance, if a driver loses control because their brakes or steering system fails, the manufacturer responsible for the mechanical defect could be liable for a crash.

 A head-on car accident lawyer can identify who could be liable for a crash by examining evidence like: